Search Knowledge Base by Keyword

 Initial Savings | 1,000 | (7,600 less 6,600) | |

 Now we elect S Corp for your business and pay a salary of $66,000.
 The total taxes paid not considering your portion of Social Security which will be refunded is $6,600.
-ER is short hand for “employer” and EE refers to “employee.”
+ER is shorthand for “employer” and EE refers to “employee.”
 The initial savings is $1,000.
-However, now you have to run payroll and file a corporate tax return.
+However, now you must run payroll and file a corporate tax return.
 Therefore, the savings are gobbled up by normal professional fees.

 Here is an internal table that we use during business consultations-